alexeysp11/delivery-service-csharp/docs/processes/fileservice/generateqr.md

 ### Objects

 - The QR code model could include properties such as code content and formatting.
-- The order information model could include properties such as order number, customer name, and delivery address.
 - The verification service could include methods for scanning and verifying QR codes.